Part A (i): Pupil Premium Strategy Plan

 Part A (ii): Recovery Grant Expenditure

-Of the students in the alternative curriculum in 21/22:
+Of the students in the these English groups in 22/23:

 23 students received 50 minutes of small group instruction a day in groups of up to 8 with 1 - 3 members of staff for each group.